-Update: This is one of my most requested posts and very popular at this time of year when many people are thinking about diet, weight loss, and better health.
+This chronicles my experience following the Cinch food plan plan for one week.
+This is one of my most requested posts and very popular at this time of year when many people are thinking about better health.
 Enjoy!

-I tried the Cinch diet for a week and wrote down all of my impressions.
-If a diet is going to work, it has to be realistic to stick with it.
-This one was a challenge but I did lose a good amount of weight…see what you think and consult your doctor before trying this or any other new diet or exercise program.
+I tried the Cinch food plan for a week and wrote down all of my impressions.
+If a food plan is going to work, it has to be realistic to stick with it.
+This one was a challenge but I did lose a good amount of weight…see what you think and consult your doctor before trying this or any other new food plan or exercise program.

 I also finally learned to run (at middle age).
 If I can do it, you can too!

 Before You Get Started: How Does Your Belly Measure Up?

 Are you fit and healthy?
 Here’s one way to measure: